Quick Answer

 - Valid Passport (required)

-- No visa for most EU countries (up to 3 months)
+- No visa for most EU countries (tourism)

 - Return ticket required